Attend the first read-through of the script with the artists. (Free)

 Bring a group of 20 people or more, and enjoy a private reception with the cast after the show (included with ticket); some restrictions apply.

 Special Events TBA.

-February 26: John Lienhard, originator of The Engines of Our Ingenuity and Prof. Emeritus of Engineering and of History at the University of Houston, will give a post-show talk followed by an open discussion with the artists and audience.
+April 2: The Rev. Steve Capper, Vicar and CEO of Lord of the Streets, will give a post-show reflection followed by an open discussion with the artists and audience.
+Since 1990, Lord of the Streets has welcomed and addressed the holistic needs of those who are homeless in Houston's downtown and Mid-town.
 FREE and open to all.
 Even if you are not seeing the play on this day, you are welcome to attend.

 By Lauren Gunderson

 Directed by Jonathan Gonzalez

 With Lindsay Ehrhardt, Shannon Emerick, Elizabeth Keel, and Bree Welch

 2 Staged Readings on Inauguration Day, January 20

 10am at MST – Rice Village, 2540 Times Blvd.

 7pm at St. Stephen’s Episcopal Church, 1805 W. Alabama (at Woodhead)